-Fast forward to the early 20th century when Canadian doctors began experimenting with microdosing as a means to address medical conditions and mitigate unwanted drug effects.
-These early endeavors laid the groundwork for scientific exploration and understanding of microdosing.
+In the early 20th century when, Canadian doctors began experimenting with microdosing as a means to address medical conditions and mitigate unwanted effects.
+These early endeavours laid the groundwork for scientific exploration and understanding of microdosing.

 The psychedelic revolution of the 1960s and 1970s further propelled the interest in microdosing.
 As part of the countercultural movement, individuals sought alternative means of expanding consciousness and exploring spirituality.
 Microdosing became intertwined with the exploration of altered states of mind, creativity, and personal growth.